fdschmidt93/trident/docs/source/customization.rst

 3. Add the override to your model or datamodule like, for instance, in `/configs/datamodules/my_datamodule.yaml`:

     .. code-block:: yaml

+        _target_: src.datamodules.base.BaseDataModule
+        _recursive_: false

         defaults:
+        - /collate_fn: my_collator
+        # option 1: more applicable to extending TridentModules
         - /overrides: my_datamodule

+        # option 2: a single fixed-case override can be concisely expressed
+        overrides:
+            setup: # name of function to override
+              _target_: src.utils.hydra.partial # leverage partial
+              _partial_: src.utils.hydra.setup_my_dataset # path to function

+        batch_size: ???
+        num_workers: ???
+        pin_memory: ???
+        seed: ${seed} # linked against global option

 The most common use cases to override existing functions are:

 a.
 Provide your own datamodule for :obj:`src.datamodules.base.BaseDataModule`
 b.
 Override existing or add functions to :obj:`src.modules.base.TridentModule`

+Should your dataset fit the project, please consider a PR!

 .. _mixins:

 Mixins
 ------

-In the context of trident, mixins constitute a series of methods that define behaviour of your model oder datamodule.
-Your mixins must not reinstantiate `:obj:pytorch_lightning.{LightningModule, LightningDataModule}`, but instead follow the below pattern.
+In the context of trident, mixins constitute a series of methods that define behaviour of your model or datamodule.
+Your mixins must not reinstantiate :obj:`LightningModule` or  `LightningDataModule` (e.g. via obj:`super`), but instead should follow the below pattern.

 .. code-block:: python